 These are some tangible benefits of creating easy-to-follow how-to guides for your teams:

 - Time savings.
-Employees spend 20% of the workweek looking for help with specific tasks.
+Employees spend 20 percent of the workweek looking for help with specific tasks.
 Having how-to guides at hand would help to spend this time more productively.

 - Improved collaboration.
-54% of respondents consider improved employee collaboration the biggest benefit of digital documentation.
+Fifty-four percent of respondents consider improved employee collaboration the biggest benefit of digital documentation.

 - Money savings.
 Enterprises waste from $2.5 to $3.5 million per year as a result of the lack of knowledge sharing.
 Process documentation is one of the most effective ways to transfer institutional knowledge and address the knowledge-sharing problem.